 I think that showing some of our most emblematic case studies would help you to understand how therapy works, the difficulties my clients faced and the successes they achieved.
 This is not a scientific presentation of case studies.
 It is just a summary of our challenges, interventions, and visible results.

-Some of our clients allowed me to also share their feedback and reviews as testimonials of their experience of being in therapy and completing our programs.
+Some of our clients allowed me to also share their case studies and reviews as testimonials of their experience of being in therapy and completing our programs.

 Case study and testimonials PS

 Paul came to see me after the recommendation from his son.

 He described himself as a grumpy old miser.
 He was not happy with his work, and his life and felt he couldn’t enjoy the “supposedly” good moments.
 He asked in the introductory session “can you make me laugh?”.

 He had previously had therapy, but he did not enjoy it.
 The mentioned that therapy was just talking about the past and that his therapist suggested Paul should stop talking to his father.
 Paul did not feel comfortable with that.
 His father is now 85 years old “I will feel guilty if I stop talking to my father now, despise what he did when I was a young”.